johncouc/chip_optimization/master_to_send/README.txt

 ### PROBLEM OPTIONS ###
 In the main file you can set all options for the optimization.
 This includes options such as: no of variables and no of iterations.
-One can set the initial value (or continuing where you left off by uncommenting lines).
+One can set the initial value (or continuing where you left off by uncommenting lines 74-79).
-There is a plethora of options that can be set for IPopt: options about line search, barrier strategy, sparse solver options, statistics and ...
+There is a plethora of options that can be set for IPopt: options about line search, barrier strategy, sparse solver options, statistics and so on.
 The settings that are already there, are the ones that worked best for our optimization but there is definitely a room for exploration, especially in the commented options.
 For more information, please consult the documentation: https://coin-or.github.io/Ipopt/OPTIONS.html